 I am, together with Bert Bakker and Gijs Schumacher, co-director of the Hot Politics Lab – an interdisciplinary research group combining experiments, physiological measurement and automated text analysis to analyze the role of emotions, personality and language in politics.

 My work is published in the European Journal of Political Research, Comparative Political Studies, European Union Politics, Party Politics, West European Politics, Electoral Studies, Political Studies, the European Political Science Review, Government and Opposition, and Nations and Nationalism.
 Together with Tjitske Akkerman and Sarah de Lange I co-edited the book “Radical Right-Wing Populist Parties in Western Europe” (Routledge).

-I have developed and taught various courses in Bachelor and (Research) Master programs of various departments and universities, concerning a wide variety of topics such as comparative politics, populism, research methodology and the sociology of organizations.
-Recently, I have developed a Massive Open Online Course (MOOC) on Basic Statistics for the online platform Coursera.
-Since its launch in January 2016 it has already been viewed by more than 100.000 people.
+I have developed and taught various courses in Bachelor and (Research) Master programs of various departments and universities, concerning a wide variety of topics such as comparative politics, populism, research methodology, social policy, active citizenship and the sociology of organizations.
+I also have developed a Massive Open Online Course (MOOC) on Basic Statistics for the online platform Coursera.
+Since its launch in January 2016 it has already been viewed by more than 230.000 people.